gchlol/moodle-local_extension/README.md

 - Then set all roles equal to [role] to [Approve/Subscribe/Force Approve] this request

-Approve: Grants the roles specified the ability to approve the status of the request or modify the legnth.
+Approve: Grants the roles specified the ability to approve the status of the request or modify the length.

 Subscribe: Grants the roles specified to read and comment on the request only.